 While Indian investment in the sports domain is recent, the country has witnessed a spurt of growth in its infrastructure development pertaining to sports which will have a positive impact in the long run.
 Here is a look at some of the prominent investments and projects that the Government of India has made in the past few years with the purpose to hunt and hone grassroots talent.

 A flagship project of GOI, Khelo India focuses on the importance of sports in one’s life and that a fit and healthy individual is equal to a healthy society and a strong nation.
 It emphasizes that playing sports brings in team spirit, develops strategic and analytical thinking, pushes individuals towards their goals and takes risks.
 Khelo India brings the youth of the country to the forefront.
 It offers top-notch infrastructure with high-level training.

 The Khelo India project is divided into 12 verticals, some of which are:

 – Sports for Women

 – Sports for peace and development

-– State level Khelo India centers
+– State-level Khelo India centres

 – Talent search and development